ansys/pyaedt/doc/source/API/Application.rst

 AEDT apps
 =========
 The PyAEDT API includes classes for apps and modules.
 You must initialize the app to get access to all modules and methods.
-Availables apps are:
+Available apps are:

 - ``Hfss``
 - ``Hfss3dLayout``